lab1092/blender-manual_ja/manual/game_engine/logic/sensors/mouse.rst

 The controller consist only of a list of types of mouse events.
 These are:

+Mouse over any
-- :guilabel:`Mouse over any`, gives a TRUE pulse if the mouse moves over any game object.
+   gives a TRUE pulse if the mouse moves over any game object.
+Mouse over
-- :guilabel:`Mouse over`, gives a TRUE pulse if the mouse moves over the owner object.
+   gives a TRUE pulse if the mouse moves over the owner object.
+Movement
-- :guilabel:`Movement`, any movement with the mouse causes a stream of TRUE pulses.
+   any movement with the mouse causes a stream of TRUE pulses.
+Wheel Down
-- :guilabel:`Wheel Down`, causes a stream of TRUE pulses as the scroll wheel of the mouse moves down.
+   causes a stream of TRUE pulses as the scroll wheel of the mouse moves down.
+Wheel Up
-- :guilabel:`Wheel Up`, causes a stream of TRUE pulses as the scroll wheel of the mouse moves up.
+   causes a stream of TRUE pulses as the scroll wheel of the mouse moves up.
+Right button
-- :guilabel:`Right button` gives a TRUE pulse.
+   gives a TRUE pulse.
+Middle button
-- :guilabel:`Middle button` gives a TRUE pulse.
+   gives a TRUE pulse.
+Left button
-- :guilabel:`Left button` gives a TRUE pulse.
+   gives a TRUE pulse.

 A FALSE pulse is given when any of the above conditions ends.